IBM/container-service-getting-started-wt/Lab 8/README.md

 Note: With the Envoy sidecar implementation, you may need to refresh the productpage multiple times to see the proper output.

-#Final thoughts
+# Final thoughts

-congratulations.
+Congratulations.
 You just finished the entire lab on Kubernetes, the IBM Containers Service, and the larger Microservices ecosystem.